shashitechno/moodle-tool_coursesearch/README.txt

 Solr Host:- localhost or 127.0.0.1
 Solr Port:- 8983 (Default port for Solr )
-Solr path :- /solr (Configuration directory for solr) Solr username :- if you're using authetication with solr.
+Solr Path :- /solr (Configuration directory for solr) Solr Username :- if you're using authetication with solr.
 Give your http authetication username here.
-Solr password :- Give your solr http authetication password here.
+Solr Password :- Give your solr http authetication password here.

 3. Click on "Check Solr instance Setting". if it Shows ping successful(with an success image).
 Now click save changes.

 4. Now click on "Index courses" to index all the courses.
 After successful indexing.
 It will come up with a success image.

-5. Click on "Optimize" to optimize the existing indexes And improve solr performance.
+5. Click on "Optimize" to optimize the existing indexes this improves solr performance and repair the indexes.

 Enjoy the Search by going on page (http://127.0.0.1/MoodleInstallationURL/course/search.php)